 The best way to protect yourself from bed bugs is to make an inspection of the bed in the hotel you are staying in.
 Check the headboard, check the sheets and pillows for spots.
 Look around the bed and around the bedside tables and drawers.
 If there’s nothing suspicious, you can rest easy.

 What do I do, if I suspect I brought home bed bugs?

-Open your luggage on the floor, where you would be able to see bed bugs (light coloured tiles for example).
+Open your luggage on the floor, where you will be able to see bed bugs (light coloured tiles for example).
 Don’t unpack on a carpet.
 Launder everything at 90 degrees.

 What do I do when I see bed bugs?